rodlie/cyan/docs/README.md

 ![screenshot](images/screenshot.png)

-Cyan is an simple general-purpose image editor based on [ImageMagick](https://imagemagick.org).
-This is **experimental** software, not for regular use.
+Cyan is an simple image editor for Windows and Linux based on [ImageMagick](https://imagemagick.org).

+**This is experimental software, not for regular use**.

 ## Features